rananna/back-to-the-future-timecircuits/readme.md

 #### **Advanced Web Interface & Connectivity**
 * **Live, Interactive Header**: The UI header is a screen-accurate, real-time replica of the physical display.
 Clicking on any row instantly navigates you to the corresponding settings section.
+* **Two-Way UI Synchronization**: The web UI is kept perfectly in sync with the device.
+If a setting is changed from Home Assistant, you will see the change reflected on the web page in real-time without needing a refresh.
 * **WiFi Manager**: On first boot, the ESP32 creates a WiFi hotspot and captive portal named **BTTF-Clock-Setup** for easy initial network setup.
 * **Home Assistant Integration**: Full MQTT auto-discovery support for seamless integration with Home Assistant, providing extensive control and automation capabilities.